Skip to main content

 What is Districting?

 Districting is the process of establishing election district boundaries for the first time in a jurisdiction that previously elected its governing board at-large.
-These districts apply only to how Board members are elected and do not affect services, rates, or operations.
+These districts apply only to how Board members are elected and do not affect services or operations.

 Once district-based elections are established, redistricting will occur every 10 years following the release of U.S. Census data to ensure districts reflect population changes and comply with legal requirements.

-Districts are being created to comply with state law and to support fair and equitable representation.
-To the extent practicable, district boundaries will be drawn using the following criteria:
+Districts were created to comply with state law and to support fair and equitable representation.
+To the extent practicable, district boundaries were drawn using the following criteria:

 • Districts must be geographically contiguous (each district shares a common border).